Get the latest updates on physical activity within the Royal Borough of Kensington and Chelsea.

 Additionally, essential maintenance works and a refresh of the pool hall area have also taken place.
 The improvement works include:

 - improved air circulation for a more comfortable swimming and spectator experience

 - re-tiled floor around the perimeter of the pool

 All improvement works are complete and the wet-side facilities are open.
 Thank you for your patience during these works.

 GLL backs funding for local athletes on track to Tokyo

 Charitable Social Enterprise GLL has positively backed the next generation of athletes with the announcement it will invest over £5 million into athletes across the UK through its athlete support programme the GLL Sport Foundation within the Tokyo cycle.

 GLL is the UK's largest leisure operator, leading Social Enterprise and athletes across its network of 61 areas of the UK will be able to benefit from support.
-Applications for the programme are open until February 20th 2017 and athletes from the Hammersmith and Fulham area are encouraged to apply.
-Last year, the GLL Sport Foundation in partnership with Hammersmith and Fulham Council supported 21 local Hammersmith & Fulham athletes including up and coming swimmer Alesha Kelly.
+Applications for the programme are open and athletes from the Royal Borough of Kensington and Chelsea and Hammersmith and Fulham area are encouraged to apply.
+Last year, the GLL Sport Foundation supported 21 local athletes including up and coming swimmer Alesha Kelly from Hammersmith and Fulham.